gempy-project/gempy/test/CONTRIBUTION.md

 # Contributing

-We welcome and strongly encoruage any kind of contributions to the GemPy open-source geomodeling project: questions, bug reports, feature requests and new code.
-This document will provide you with the basic understanding on how to start with your contributions.
+We welcome and encoruage everyone to contribute to GemPy!
+Contributions can be questions, bug reports, feature requests and new code.
+Here is how to get started.

 ## Cloning the Source Repository